5 Ways to Turn Customers Into Your Biggest Advocates

 Call centers can be infamous for the quality of services they provide.
 To evaluate it, you need to take into consideration quite a few factors.

 You can carry out regular customer surveys to take feedback from customers.
 It also gives them the impression that you are serious about customer service.
 You can exploit various survey tools to collect information.
+Or you can easily share your digital business card with all the information so they can reach out to you whenever they want to make it as convenient for them as possible.

 However, collecting feedback is not enough.
 You need to translate customer recommendations into action.
 By doing so, you’ll gratify your customers and they’ll surely advocate your brand.